chethanmandya/Chethan/_posts/2020-01-13-Kotlin-Scoping-function.md

 Let's understand each one of this -

-#### Let :
+### Kotlin Let :

-let takes the invoked object  as  parameter and returns the result of the lambda expression
+- let takes the invoked object  as  parameter
+- returns the result of the lambda expression

 ```kotlin
 fun main(args: Array<String>) {